deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 Powell nodded, then stood and shook Adam's hand.
 "Well then.
 I'll be cheering for you."
 He said.

-"Could I…?"
+"Could I...?"
 Adam tailed off then shook his head.
 "Never mind."

 "Spit it out, mate."

-"If this is going to be hard…could you help me get started?
+"If this is going to be hard...could you help me get started?
 Give me a taster?
 Get me in shape?"

 Powell paused.
 "I'll have to discuss it with Legsy, he's the one who specialized in training and instruction." he said.
 "And he won't like it."

 "Why not?"

 "Well because he likes you, you daft bugger!"
 Powell said.
-"And while he'll be happy to get you up to standard for Basic, if he's going to give you even a fookin' *taster* of Pararescue indoctrination, which is what I think you're asking for…" Adam nodded "…Then he'll have to go hard on you, right hard."
+"And while he'll be happy to get you up to standard for Basic, if he's going to give you even a fookin' *taster* of Pararescue indoctrination, which is what I think you're asking for..."
+Adam nodded "...Then he'll have to go hard on you, right hard."

 "I guessed as much."
 Adam said, patiently.
 He was beginning to grow tired of Powell driving the point home.

 Powell noticed, and sighed.
-"I'll…talk to Legs.
+"I'll...talk to Legs.
 Meet us in the gym tomorrow at 10:30, after a good breakfast.
 You'll need it."

 "Thank you, Captain."

 "Might be a bit premature there, mate."
 Powell joked.
 "But you're welcome.
-I'll…do what I can to help you along."
+I'll...do what I can to help you along."

 "You will?"